andrijun0406/DellAzureStackHCI/UAT/README.md

 * VMFleet consists of a set of PowerShell scripts that deploy VMs to a Hyper-V cluster and executes Microsoft's **DISKSPD** within those VMs to generate I/O.
 * DISKSPD is very helpful for creating syntethic workloads to test an application's resource utilization before going into production.
 * VMFleet test are run with the following schemes:
-  * Healthy cluster running 64 VMs per node for total 256 VMs in a cluster of 4 x AX nodes
+  * Healthy cluster running 64 VMs per node for total 256 VMs in a cluster of 4 x AX nodes.
-  * Healthy cluster running 32 VMs per node for total 128 VMs in a cluster of 4 x AX nodes The following table presents the range of VMFleet and DISKSPD parameters used:
+  * Healthy cluster running 32 VMs per node for total 128 VMs in a cluster of 4 x AX nodes.

+* The following table presents the range of VMFleet and DISKSPD parameters used:

 | VMFleet and DISKSPD parameters | Values                                  |
 | ------------------------------ | --------------------------------------- |